“Why can’t I find a job?” 10 main reasons you might be struggling•

 2. There are errors in your application.

 If your resume contains typos, you’ve left required fields blank, or you didn’t share contact information, you’re likely not going to advance in the hiring process, no matter how great of a candidate you think you are.
 That’s because you’ve essentially created a first impression of carelessness and/or inability to follow common sense directions, which is something most companies will pass over in a heartbeat.

 Another common pitfall in the job hunt is when candidates take shortcuts during the application process, whether by skipping sections or straight out not following directions throughout.
 This, like having errors in your application, demonstrates carelessness and/or inability (or unwillingness!) to follow directions – none of which are positive things.
 Those who follow the instructions are the ones who will be considered for an open position.

-4. You appear to lack clarity in your career (either job-hopping or resume gaps).
+4. You appear to lack clarity in your career (either job-hopping or with gaps in your resume).

 5. You’re applying for the wrong jobs.

 Similar to having a resume that isn’t relevant to the job you’re applying to, if you’re in the habit of applying for jobs that you’re grossly under or overqualified for, that could be another likely reason you’re not finding a job.
 Sure, you might have some of the qualifications required – but do you have enough of them?
 It may be time to take (another) good, hard look at what your resume says you’re capable of.

 6. Your search is too narrow.

 Just because you want to be a partner in a law firm or a high-level executive at an innovative company doesn’t mean you’re qualified; open your mind to building your career by starting in more junior or even entry level positions to gain experience and grow your career to meet your goals.
 You may also need to consider applying outside of your ideal industry or location to build your resume across the skills you need to gain to be competitive.